Alfredo Fígaro: Detroit Tigers

 Fígaro was called up on June 20, 2009, and to clear room for him, the Tigers designated Dane Sardinha for assignment.
-Fígaro made his major league debut on June 20, 2009, replacing Willis in the starting rotation.
+Fígaro made his major league debut on June 20, replacing Willis in the starting rotation.
 In 2009, he had a 2–2 record with a 6.35 ERA and 16 strikeouts in 17 innings and three starts.
 In his second start he gave up seven earned runs and 10 hits in three innings against the Houston Astros.
 Tigers manager Jim Leyland said of the outing, "He pitched very tentative until the horse was out of the barn.
 The one thing I thought he would be was aggressive.
 He pitched like he was caught up in the names on the back."
 He was demoted to the Triple-A Toledo Mud Hens in favor of Luke French on June 29, 2009.

 Orix Buffaloes

-On December 14, 2010, the Tigers sold his contract to the Orix Buffaloes of Nippon Professional Baseball.
+On December 14, 2010, the Tigers sold Fígaro's contract to the Orix Buffaloes of Nippon Professional Baseball.
 He re-signed with Orix on November 14, 2011.